-a.
+- a.
 You must demonstrate your suitability for a bursary by submitting a written statement, not exceeding 750 words.
 This statement is considered to be part of the application process and must be included when submitting the application form.
-The statement should outline:

-- that you meet the entry requirements for your chosen course; - why you wish to study your chosen course; - what the benefits to you are; - what the benefits to the wider community will be; and - how would financial support through the bursary scheme make a difference. - b.
+The statement should outline: - that you meet the entry requirements for your chosen course; - why you wish to study your chosen course; - what the benefits to you are; - what the benefits to the wider community will be; and - how financial support through the bursary scheme would make a difference. - b.
 Preference will be given to degree courses leading to an initial stage of a professional qualification. - c.
 Preference will be given to applicants for courses, at RQF Level Four or above, that cannot be studied on-Island.

-Providers of courses on-Island include the Open University, GTA University Centre, College of Further Education and the Institute of Health and Social Care Studies.
+Providers of courses on-Island include the Open University and the Guernsey Institute.